Florida A&M Rattlers football: Conference memberships

-In 1978, FAMU was a member of SIAC, a Division II conference.
+In 1978, FAMU was a member of SIAC, an NCAA Division II conference.
 FAMU had successfully petitioned the NCAA for Division I classification (Division I-AA in football), which took effect on September 1, 1978.

 The Rattlers have been part of a couple controversies in recent years.
 In 2022, FAMU almost had to forfeit a week 1 game against North Carolina because 20 players were academically ineligible to play.
 In July 2023, Florida A&M halted all football related activities after a rap video containing explicit lyrics was filmed in their locker room.